aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-gradient-effects/_index.md

 Reload the saved file (or the original, depending on your workflow) and re‑inspect the gradient overlay to confirm that your changes were applied correctly.

-## Common Issues & Tips
+## How to Create Gradient Overlay PSD – Common Issues & Tips

 - **Effect Not Visible:** Ensure `gradientOverlay.isVisible()` returns `true`.
 Some PSD files hide effects by default.
 - **Incorrect Layer Index:** Layers are zero‑based; double‑check you are targeting the correct layer (`im.getLayers()[1]` refers to the second layer).
 - **Opacity Casting:** The `setOpacity` method expects a `byte`.
 Passing an `int` will cause a compilation error; cast explicitly as shown.
 - **Resource Loading:** If you encounter `null` when accessing effects, verify that `loadOptions.setLoadEffectsResource(true)` is set before loading the image.

-## Conclusion

-Congratulations!
-You've learned **how to apply gradient** effects to your images using Aspose.PSD for Java.
-By following the steps above, you can programmatically add, modify, and save gradient overlays, giving you full creative control over PSD assets.
-Experiment with different colors, blend modes, and opacity values to achieve the visual impact you need.

-## FAQ's
+## Frequently Asked Questions

 ### Q1: Can I apply multiple gradient effects to a single image?

-A1: Yes, you can apply multiple gradient effects by repeating the modification steps for each effect.
+**A:** Yes, you can apply multiple gradient effects by repeating the modification steps for each effect.

 ### Q2: What other effects can I combine with gradient overlays?

-A2: Aspose.PSD provides a variety of effects, including shadows, glows, and more.
-Explore the documentation for more options.
+**A:** Aspose.PSD provides a variety of effects, including shadows, glows, and more.
+Explore the documentation for additional options.

 ### Q3: How can I troubleshoot if the effects are not rendering correctly?

-A3: Check the documentation and community forums at [Aspose.PSD Support](https://forum.aspose.com/c/psd/34) for assistance.
+**A:** Check the documentation and community forums at [Aspose.PSD Support](https://forum.aspose.com/c/psd/34) for assistance.

 ### Q4: Is there a trial version available for Aspose.PSD for Java?

-A4: Yes, you can get a free trial [here](https://releases.aspose.com/).
+**A:** Yes, you can get a free trial [here](https://releases.aspose.com/).

 ### Q5: Where can I purchase a license for Aspose.PSD for Java?

-A5: Visit the [purchase page](https://purchase.aspose.com/buy) for licensing information.
+**A:** Visit the [purchase page](https://purchase.aspose.com/buy) for licensing information.

-## Frequently Asked Questions
+## Additional FAQ – Advanced Topics

 **Q: Can I change the gradient direction programmatically?**
 A: Yes.
 Use the `GradientOverlayEffect.setAngle(float angle)` method to set the gradient angle in degrees.